richardcrng/redux-leaves/docs/create/asString/README.md

+---
+id: string-creators
+title: String Action Creators
+hide_title: true
+---

 # create.asString

 Every single leaf on our `actions` object has access to `create.asString` methods.

-If the leaf was initialised with string state, then these methods are also accessible directly through the [`create` API](create.md).
+If the leaf was initialised with string state, then these methods are also accessible directly through the [`create` API](../README.md).

 If the current `leafState` is *not* a string, then it is first coerced into a string via lodash's [`_.toString(leafState)`](https://lodash.com/docs/4.17.11#toString) method, before the state is updated according to the action dispatched.